run-llama/llama_deploy/examples/docker-kubernetes/README.md

 cd multi-agent-app/ && poetry shell && poetry install && cd ../
 ```

-Now to launch the example multi-agent system app:
+Finally to launch the example multi-agent app:

 ```sh
 python multi-agent-app/multi_agent_app/local_launcher.py
 ```

-Once launched, we can send tasks to our multi-agent system:
+Once launched, we can send tasks to our multi-agent system using the
+`LlamaAgentsClient`:

 ```python
 from llama_agents import LlamaAgentsClient